1. Fun and friendly atmosphere

 As a family, it is important to decide on the words and hand signals you will use to ask your puppy to do a particular action.
 This will help to ensure that everyone is consistent and this will help avoid any confusion for your puppy.

 Click here to find your nearest Puppy School class.

-*Please note: the cost for our Puppy School courses will vary from tutor to tutor.
-Please contact your local tutor for course price information*
+*Due to the variable cost of the halls we hire to run our puppy classes, the cost for our Puppy School courses will vary from tutor to tutor.
+Please contact your local tutor here for course price information*.